-In 2012, senior Kathleen McGraw earned first team All-Big Ten and second team All-America recognition under Cellucci's guidance.
+Hawkeye goalkeepers have enjoyed tremendous success during Cellucci's time with Iowa.
+In 2012, Cellucci was a crucial part of the Black and Gold's success as Iowa reached its 22nd NCAA Tournament in program history.
+Senior Kathleen McGraw earned first team All-Big Ten and second team All-America recognition under Cellucci's guidance.
 McGraw, who was selected as the Big Ten Defensive Player of the Week three times during the season, played every minute in goal and posted five shutouts in leading Iowa to a 14-7 record and its second-straight NCAA Tournament appearance.
 Her 1.58 goals against average ranked second in the Big Ten and 17th nationally.
 McGraw closed out her career with 336 saves, the fourth-most in school history.

-During her playing days, Cellucci made an immediate impact for the Hawkeyes.
+In her playing days, Cellucci made an immediate impact for the Hawkeyes.
 As a freshman, she earned first team All-Big Ten, first team regional All-American and third team NFHCA All-American honors as she helped Iowa to a 16-4 record.
-Her sophomore campaign was even more impressive, as she went 18-3 and was first team All-Big Ten and a regional All-American, along with being second team NFHCA All-American.
+Her sophomore campaign was even more impressive, when she went 18-3 and was first team All-Big Ten and a regional All-American, along with being second team NFHCA All-American.

 During her senior campaign, Cellucci became Iowa's all-time saves leader by stopping her 494th shot in a 5-3 win over Ball State.
 She ended her career with 592 saves.